ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 This tutorial will show you how to implement the Skeleton Grid system.
 This will make your site responsive and the simplified layout should help you with your development.

-Let’s remember what our current index.php page looks like:
+Let's remember what our current index.php page looks like:

 <p class="file-name">index.php:</p>
 ```html